HomeFiber setup

 - In Backr, open Creator → Settings → Basic and paste Your Fiber node JSON-RPC URL.
 Without it, supporters cannot complete checkout for your tiers.

-- Create tiers and test a small subscription with a second account that has its own FNN.
+node_infoagainst the same URL you will paste (see "Before memberships work" above). - Create tiers and test a small subscription with a second account that has its own FNN.

-6. Supporters — checklist
+7. Supporters — checklist

 - Run your own FNN (or one you fully control) with keys and data dir set correctly.